Hassanrkbiz/GAS-AI-Agents/README.md

-# GAS AI Agentic Framework
+# GAS AI Agents Framework

 A comprehensive framework for building AI agents in Google Apps Script, supporting multiple providers with consistent interfaces for text generation, JSON responses, and tool usage.